jbijlsma/dnw-qwixx-promo/README.md

 # QWIXXed

-iOS, Android & Web App that helps you with playing the popular games of QWIXX.
+iOS, Android & Web App that helps you with playing the popular game of QWIXX.
 It keeps track of your score and offers some useful additional features.

 <p float="left" align="middle">
   <img src="assets/qwixxed_main.png" width="96%">